What is BAS

 What should I cover in the initial consultation?

-We suggest you use this consultation to provide useful information to the business, and to discuss relevant services they may want to user you for in the future (as a paying client).
+We suggest you use this consultation to provide useful information to the business, and to discuss relevant services they may want to use you for in the future (as a paying client).

-Note that without a letter of engagement, personalised advice must not be provided in the initial consultation.
-We provide more guidance in the Practitioner Business Adviser Community resources.
+Note that without a formal appointment from the client, bespoke advice must not be provided in the initial consultation.

 Can I charge for my services?